Skip to content

 Port Protocol Description

-80 TCP HTTP traffic (redirected to HTTPS)
+80 TCP HTTP (Redirected to HTTPS by Caddy)

 Starting, Stopping, and Updating

-Service management is handled via Docker Compose commands executed from the /opt/docuseal directory.
+Service management is handled via Docker Compose commands executed from the /opt/docuseal directory:

 • View Logs:

-cd /opt/docuseal && docker compose logs -f
+docker compose logs -f

 question_mark